Roasted Figs with Goat Cheese

 Figs don’t grow in Utah so I haven’t eaten them that often, but I think these are Mission Figs, named for the Fathers who settled California.

-How did I make this recipe lower in carbs?
+How did I make Roasted Figs with goat Cheese lower in carbs?

 I originally made this recipe with agave nectar, which is delicious if you’re not so concerned about carbs.
 But when I switched it out for Sugar-Free Maple Syrup (affiliate link) it was still tasty and quite a bit lower in carbs.
 Of course figs do have some carbs, and you could make a smaller size serving if you want the carbs to be even lower.